 - a.
-Law violations As in any other case, criteria for detention must be met. - b.
-Absent a law violation - (1) Proof of an outstanding warrant must be received before the youth is accepted for booking at JH. - (2) Wards may be accepted as "courtesy holds" and it is understood that youth will be picked up the same date or within twenty-four (24) judicial hours.
-These are usually wards who have absconded from placement in another county. - c.
-In custody Transfer In for Transfer-in (Acceptance of Transfer) Hearings will be detained.
-Pursuant to CA Rules of Court 5.612, the court clerk must immediately place the transferred case on the court calendar for a Transfer-in Hearing within two (2) court days after the transfer-out order if the youth remained detained.
-Custody Intake DPOs will coordinate with the Court Clerk to ensure timelines are met. - 2.
-Out of State - a.
-Runaway youth must be booked whether they fall under WIC 601 or WIC 602 type status in their state if a warrant or requisition is outstanding.
+While such instances are rare, there are occasions when runaway youth must be booked whether they fall under WIC 601 or WIC 602 type status in their state (California or other states) if a warrant or requisition is outstanding.
 (NOTE: As a participant in the Interstate Compact, federal law supersedes that of the State of California.) - Parents of a non-delinquent youth in another state can initiate a requisition for return via the Interstate Compact Office in their state.
 In any case, contact the California Interstate Compact Office for direction. - c.
-If an Application for Petition alleging a new law violation is filed - (1) Contact the home state's probation/parole department or local law enforcement agency for details of the youth's prior record and why the youth is wanted there. - (2) Contact parents/guardians for pertinent information. - (3) Set for Detention Hearing and notify appropriate parties. - (4) Prepare and submit copies of the Interstate Compact for Juveniles Consent for Voluntary Return of Out of State Juvenile (Form III) with Detention Report (the youth may sign the form in court as represented by counsel). - d.
-If a petition is not filed
+If an Application for Petition alleging a new law violation is filed - (1) Contact the home state's probation/parole department or local law enforcement agency for details of the youth's prior record and why the youth is wanted there. - (2) Contact parents/guardians for pertinent information. - (3) Set for Detention Hearing and notify appropriate parties.

-- (1) Contact the Court Clerk's office to obtain an Interstate Compact number. - (2) Follow above steps H.2.C (2) through (4). - 3.
-Warrants - a.
+- (4) Prepare and submit copies of the Interstate Compact for Juveniles Consent for Voluntary Return of Out of State Juvenile (Form III) with Detention Report (the youth may sign the form in court as represented by counsel). - d.
+If a petition is not filed - (1) Contact the Court Clerk's office to obtain an Interstate Compact number. - (2) Follow above steps H.2.C (2) through (4).

+3. Warrants

+- a.
 If the youth is in custody on the warrant matter only, the case should be calendared for arraignment the next judicial day, time permitting. - b.
 If the youth is arrested on the warrant and also for a new law violation, process the case within the same time frame as any other.
 The Warrant Arraignment Hearing will then be set for the same time as the Detention Hearing on the new matter. - c.
 If the youth is lodged without the warrant abstract, a fax must be sent to the Warrant Repository notifying them that the youth has been arrested on the warrant and requesting that the warrant be recalled. - d.
-When the abstract accompanies the youth to JH, make a copy for the probation file and forward the original to the Juvenile Court Clerk. - I. Graveyard Shift Officer of the Day (9:00 PM to 7:00 AM)
+When the abstract accompanies the youth to JH, make a copy for the probation file and forward the original to the Juvenile Court Clerk.